Thyroid - Related Eye Disease

 Eye symptoms

 • Hyperthyroidism almost always causes general eye symptoms like dryness and irritation, regardless of what the cause of the hyperthyroid state is.
 However, these need to be distuingished from Graves' ophthalmopathy, which can only occur in patients who have Graves' disease.
-(It may possibly also, rarely, be seen in Hashimoto's thyroiditis, primary hypothyroidism, and thyroid cancer).
+(It might also, rarely, be seen in Hashimoto's thyroiditis, primary hypothyroidism, and thyroid cancer).

 • About 20-25% of patients with Graves' disease will suffer from clinically obvious Graves' ophthalmopathy, and not just from the eye signs of hyperthyroidism.
 Only 3 to 5% will develop severe ophthalmopathy.[15]
-However, when subjected to closer inspection (e.g. by magnetic resonance imaging of the orbits) several more patients have evidence of ophthalmopathy (primarily enlargement of retroocular muscles).
+However, when subjected to closer inspection (e.g. by magnetic resonance imaging of the orbits) numerous more patients have evidence of ophthalmopathy (primarily enlargement of retroocular muscles).
 It is estimated that for every 100,000 persons, 16 women and 3 men have Graves' ophthalmopathy every year.

-• Although it is true that in most patients ophthalmopathy, goiter, and symptoms of thyrotoxicosis appear more or less coincidentally, it is also true that in certain cases eye signs may possibly appear long before thyrotoxicosis is evident, or become worse when the thyrotoxicosis is subsiding or has been controlled by treatment.[3]
+• Although it is true that in most patients ophthalmopathy, goiter, and symptoms of thyrotoxicosis appear more or less coincidentally, it is also true that in certain cases eye signs might appear long before thyrotoxicosis is evident, or become worse when the thyrotoxicosis is subsiding or has been controlled by treatment.[3]
 In approximately 20% of ophthalmopathy patients, ophthalmopathy appears before the onset of hyperthyroidism, in about 40% concurrently, and in about 20% in the six months after diagnosis.
 In the remainder, the eye disease initially becomes apparent after treatment of the hyperthyroidism, more often in patients treated with radioiodine.

 Graves' ophthalmopathy is characterized by inflammation of the extraocular muscles, orbital fat and connective tissue.
 It results in the following symptoms, which can be extremely distressing to the patient: